shootdaj/TestRepo/README.md

 ## PROJECT SUMMARY

 ZoneLighting is a .NET application to create pixel-based lighting.
 It abstracts out the logical view of the lights in **zones**, each of which can run a **program**.
-Each zone has a **lighting controller**, which is an interface for lighting controllers such as the FadeCandy board or an Arduino.
+Each zone has a **lighting controller**, which is an interface for lighting controllers such as the **FadeCandy** board or an **Arduino**.
 Programs can output any pattern of lights using a zone's lighting controller.
 Hardware support is currently limited to FadeCandy boards with WS2812 RGB LEDs, but the architecture is designed and intended for extensibility.

 * **ORIGINAL AUTHOR**: Anshul Vishwakarma